 The University of Michigan has a proud tradition of groundbreaking research and teaching on poverty and inequality.
 U-M scholars have made pivotal contributions to knowledge and policymaking in the field of poverty dating back to the 1950s.

 Poverty Solutions builds on this tradition.
-Its mission is to cultivate action-based research partnerships with community stakeholders and policymakers to find what works in confronting poverty, and using that evidence, be a part of positive change in communities.
+Its mission is to cultivate action-based research partnerships with community stakeholders and policymakers to find what works in confronting poverty, and use that evidence to be a part of positive change in communities.

 In confronting the challenges of poverty, we know scholars don’t have all the answers.
 Yet we have an important role to play.
 We can bring data, evidence, and analysis to identify critical issues and evidence-based solutions.
 Working in partnership, we can inform concrete action that empowers families to live healthy and productive lives.